rust-lang/prev.rust-lang.org/faq.md

 ### Why does Rust not have a stable ABI like C does, and why do I have to annotate things with extern?

-Committing to an ABI is a big thing, and can limit potentially advantageous language changes in the future.
+Committing to an ABI is a big decision that can limit potentially advantageous language changes in the future.
 Given that Rust only hit 1.0 in May of 2015, it is still too early to make a commitment as big as a stable ABI.
 This does not mean that one won't happen in the future, though.

 The `extern` keyword allows Rust to use specific ABI's, such as the well-defined C ABI, for interop with other languages.